unfoldadmin/django-unfold/README.md

     change_password_form = AdminPasswordChangeForm
 ```

-## Adding Custom Styles and Scripts
+## Adding custom styles and scripts

 To add new custom styles, for example for custom dashboard, it is possible to load them via **STYLES** key in **UNFOLD** dict.
 This key accepts a list of strings or lambda functions which will be loaded on all pages.
 JavaScript files can be loaded by using similar apprach, but **SCRIPTS** is used.